Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN

 where $\psi(z')$ is the cosmic SFR density at formation redshift $z'$, and $p(z',Z)$ is the log-normal distribution of metallicities $Z$ at fixed formation redshift $z'$, with average $\mu(z')$ and spread $\sigma_{Z}$.
 Here, we take both $\psi{}(z)$ and $\mu{}(z)$ from \cite{madau2017}.
 Finally, we assume a metallicity spread $\sigma_Z = 0.2$.

-Figure~\ref{fig:rate_fiducial} shows the merger rate density, in the comoving frame of BBHs, BNSs, and BHNSs, according to our fiducial model, for the four considered values of $\alpha_{\rm CE}$.
-For all the considered models, the merger rate density increases as a function of redshift, up to $z\sim{2}$ (or even more in the case of BBHs and BHNSs).
+Figure~\ref{fig:rate_fiducial} shows the merger rate density in the comoving frame of BBHs, BNSs, and BHNSs, according to our fiducial model, for the four considered values of $\alpha_{\rm CE}$.
+For all the considered models, the merger rate density increases as a function of redshift, up to $z\sim{2}$ (or an even higher redshift in the case of BBHs and BHNSs).

 The merger rate density of BNSs has a peak for $z\leq{}2$, consistent with the peak of the star formation rate density ($z\approx{2}$, \citealt{madaudickinson2014}) convolved with a short delay time.
 In contrast, the merger rate density of BHNSs and BBHs peaks at $z>2$, because of the combined effect of star formation rate and metallicity dependence.